Boblepointu/WhatAreTheOdds/README.md

   - Example value : 3000
   - Description : Will stop exploring universe when this many routes will be found.
 We don't want buffer database to grow uncontrolled.

+#### ExploreBatchSize
+  - Config file entry : "ExploreBatchSize"
+  - Environment variable : EXPLORE_BATCH_SIZE
+  - Example value : 10000
+  - Minimum value : 100
+  - Description : Size of batch for each step in explore.
+The memory consumed by the explore step is tied to it.
+The exploration speed and buffer database size too.
+Warning : don't change it for a given workset through multiple launch without resetting buffer database.
+It can shift the search domain 'cursor', and you'll end up with only very long routes in the live buffer.
+A value < 100 is suboptimal, hence it is rejected by runtime tests.

 #### BufferDbPath
   - Config file entry : "BufferDbPath"
   - Environment variable : BUFFER_DB_PATH